Meaty, thick-cut pork chops. With deliciously spicy kimchi pan sauce. Simple, Korean-inspired food that tastes like a feast.

-Meanwhile, salt and pepper the pork chops on both sides.
-When the pan is hot, add the pork chops to the pan.
+- When the pan is hot, add the pork chops to the pan.
 DO NOT DISTURB!
-Cook on one side until nicely browned, about 3-4 minutes.
+Cook on one side until nicely browned, about 2-3 minutes.
 Flip and cook until browned on the other side, another 2-3 minutes.
 It's ok if they are not fully cooked; they will finish cooking in the pan sauce.
 Remove and set aside.

-Lower heat to medium.
-Add Mirin and scrape up bits from the pan with a spatula, working quickly so the Mirin does not evaporate completely.
+- Lower heat to medium.
+Add Mirin and scrape up bits from the pan with a spatula.
+Work quickly so the Mirin does not evaporate completely.
 This should take 30-60 seconds.

-Add kimchi and saute until soft and golden orange in color, about 5-7 minutes.
+- Add kimchi and saute until soft and golden orange in color, about 5-7 minutes.
 Use the spatula to stir the kimchi around in the pan.
-When the kimchi is fully cooked, add water.
+When the kimchi is soft, add water.
 The "sauce" should bubble and reduce until dark red and somewhat thickened.
 There should be enough liquid to coat the bottom of the pan.

-Transfer pork chops and kimchi evenly between two plates.
+- Divide pork chops and kimchi pan sauce evenly between two plates.
 Spoon remaining sauce over the pork chops.
 Serve immediately with rice.
 Enjoy!